 UNTAGGED PLOT SPOILERS FOLLOW.
 You have been warned.

-Splatterhouse ~ During a nasty storm, "parapsychology" (um, sure) students Rick Taylor and Jennifer Wills take refuge in West Mansion, known to locals as "the Splatterhouse" due to rumors of insane experiments carried out by the mansion's owner, renowned — and missing — researcher Dr. West.
+Splatterhouse ~ "Parapsychology" (um, sure) students Rick Taylor and Jennifer Wills take refuge from a nasty storm in West Mansion, known to locals as "the Splatterhouse" due to rumors of insane experiments carried out by renowned — and missing — researcher Dr. West.
 Once inside, a group of demons kidnap Jennifer and attack Rick, who gets left for dead.
-When Rick awakens in the mansion's dungeon, he finds his face covered by the "Terror Mask", a Mayan artifact capable of sentient thought.
-The Mask fused itself to Rick; it gives him superhuman strength and encourages him to explore the mansion to find Jennifer.
+Rick awakens in the mansion's dungeon and discovers that his face has something on it: the "Terror Mask", a Mayan artifact capable of sentient thought.
+The Mask, now fused to Rick, gives him superhuman strength and encourages him to explore the mansion to find Jennifer.
 Rick kills pretty much anything (emphasis on thing) in his path as he climbs to the mansion's upper floors, but when he finds Jennifer, she transforms into a monster.
 An enraged Rick kills the monster to stay alive, then discovers that the mansion has become a living creature; once he destroys its "womb", it "dies" and goes up in flames.
 Rick escapes the mansion and kills the final creature blocking his way (in the graveyard outside of the mansion); after the creature dies, the Terror Mask explodes, and Rick returns to normal.

 Splatterhouse 2 ~ Three months later, nightmares of the Splatterhouse — and Jennifer — haunt Rick.
-During one of these nightmares, Rick hears the Terror Mask's voice again; it tells him Jennifer's soul lives on, and if he can save it, he can bring her back to life.
-Rick returns to West Mansion and puts the (reformed) Terror Mask on again, then travels through the ruins of West Mansion to discover a path to a secluded mansion belonging to West's research partner, Dr. Mueller.
-Mueller's mansion contains a portal into Hell itself — where a demonic force known as The Evil One holds Jennifer's soul.
-Rick enters this portal, fights off Hell itself to save Jennifer's soul, then leaves Hell with Jennifer in his arms and The Evil One on his trail.
+During one of these nightmares, Rick hears the Terror Mask's voice again; it tells him that Jennifer's soul lives on, and if he can save it, he can bring her back to life.
+Rick returns to West Mansion, dons the (reformed) Terror Mask again, and travels through the ruins of West Mansion (and a secret pathway therein) to a secluded mansion belonging to West's research partner, Dr. Mueller.
+Mueller's mansion contains a portal into Hell itself, where a demonic force known as The Evil One holds Jennifer's soul.
+Rick enters this portal, fights off Hell itself to save Jennifer's soul, and leaves with Jennifer in his arms...and The Evil One on his trail.
 Rick manages to outrun The Evil One, fight off the last pursuing abominations, and lay the Terror Mask to rest once more.

 Splatterhouse 3 ~ Five years after saving Jennifer, Rick has become a successful Wall Street tycoon; he now lives in a mansion in Connecticut with Jennifer and their son, David.
-David has latent psychic abilities, however, and The Evil One plans to use them to unlock the power of the Dark Stone, an artifact which will open a portal between Hell and Earth large enough for an army of demons to come through and overrun Earth.
-The Terror Mask senses The Evil One's power as it overtakes Rick's mansion, and with both David and Jennifer in peril, it easily convinces Rick to fight The Evil One's hordes once more.
-Players determine if Jennifer and David live or die by finishing levels under certain time limits, though the gameplay finale is unchanged regardless of their fates: Rick encounters (and destroys) The Evil One, then learns that the Terror Mask used Rick to usurp The Evil One's position.
+David has latent psychic abilities, however, and The Evil One plans to use them to unlock the power of the Dark Stone, an artifact that can open a portal between Hell and Earth large enough for an army of demons to come through and overrun Earth.
+The Terror Mask senses The Evil One's power as hellspawn overtake Rick's mansion; with both David and Jennifer in peril, the mask easily convinces Rick to fight The Evil One's hordes once more.
+Players determine if Jennifer and David live or die by finishing levels under certain time limits, though their fates don't change the gameplay finalé: Rick encounters (and destroys) The Evil One, then learns that the Terror Mask used Rick to usurp The Evil One's position.
 After the Mask attempts to use the Dark Stone, Rick defeats the Terror Mask once and for all in the climactic battle.

 Splatterhouse (2010) ~ Rick and Jennifer, students of infamous "parabiologist" Dr. Henry West, arrive at West's mansion to interview him.
-West sends creatures (who serve The Corrupted) to kidnap Jennifer and kill Rick.
-Rick receives a fatal wound from one of these creatures, but in the ensuing chaos, the Terror Mask falls out of an ancient sarcophagus and comes into contact with his blood.
-The newly-awakened mask tells Rick that it can heal him and help him get Jennifer back, so Rick reluctantly puts the artifact on.
+West sends demonic creatures (who serve a force known as The Corrupted) to kidnap Jennifer and kill Rick.
+Rick receives a fatal wound from one of these creatures, but in the ensuing chaos, the Terror Mask falls out of an ancient sarcophagus and comes into contact with Rick's blood.
+The newly-awakened mask tells Rick that it can heal him and help him get Jennifer back, so an out-of-options Rick puts the artifact on.
 After it heals Rick, The Mask transforms him into a hulking beast of a man — then tells him that until he saves Jennifer, it won't come off.
 Rick's path of destruction leads him through West's mansion and beyond as he fights The Corrupted's servants in all their twisted, disgusting forms to save Jennifer and stop Dr. West before he can bring The Corrupted to Earth.
-Along the way, Rick discovers portals that fling him through time and space — revealing things that might happen should West succeed and things that have already happened thanks to a Stable Time Loop — before he arrives at the exact time and place where the "good" doctor wants to bring The Corrupted out to play...
+Along the way, Rick discovers portals that fling him through time and space — revealing things that might happen if West succeeds and things that have already happened thanks to a Stable Time Loop — before he arrives at the exact time and place where the "good" doctor wants to bring The Corrupted out to play...